saaieee/sp512023-cp3402-grp-n/site.md

 #### Events and Promotions
 Posts under the Events and Promotions category show the special events that will be held, to entice users to book for these events, including some offers.

+### Classes Posts
+There are two posts within the About page:
+- Schedule.
+- Session.

+#### Schedule
+Posts under the Schedule category show the timetable of the classes going on throughout the week.

+#### Session
+Posts under the Session category show the classes available, along with the description of each class.

 ## Plugins